Welcome, North Carolina

 Welcome is a census-designated place (CDP) in Davidson County, North Carolina, United States.
 The population was 4,162 at the 2010 census.
 It is nationally known as the home of Richard Childress Racing.

 In addition, Walker and Associates, Inc., a nationwide communication value-add distribution is headquartered here.
 The town motto is "Welcome to Welcome, A Friendly Place," as posted on the welcoming sign.
 Neighboring communities and municipalities include Midway, Arcadia, and Lexington.

 History

+In the early 1900s, a meeting was held in the community of Hinkle to decide what the new Winston-Salem Southbound Railway depot would be called.
+Records show that while there was disagreement, one man said the most important thing was for all people to be welcome.
+When the name Welcome was suggested, everyone agreed.

 Beulah Church of Christ Cemetery, Good Hope Methodist Church Cemetery, and Waggoner Graveyard are listed on the National Register of Historic Places.